 If you need professional support, get in touch with the Piwik consultants who are experts in scaling and configuring Piwik.
 Learn more about Piwik performance, and read tips how to optimize Piwik for speed.
 You may also be interested in Data Limits.

 How do I improve reliability of Piwik tracking as to not be dependant on the Mysql servers being up and running at all times?

 Follow these steps:

-- Disable Synchronous Tracking in the config file: in config.ini.php, below the
+- On the Piwik tracking server(s), disable synchronous tracking in the config file: in config.ini.php, below the

 - At this stage, your web server(s) still receive the piwik.php requests but will directly return the 1*1 transparent gif beacon.
 These requests to piwik.php are still logged into your webserver access log files.
 They are not stored in your Piwik database yet.

 - Regularly (eg. every hour or once a day), merge all these Tracking servers access log files into one file.
 This merged access log file will contain all requests to piwik.php including for each: the user agent, IP address, datetime, the piwik.php?
 URL, etc.